Your Data Never Dies

 The hunger is the macro incentive.
 The quiet exit is the micro exposure: the everyday moments where data leaves your control and enters someone else's system.

 Every document uploaded to a cloud platform, every conversation with an AI assistant, every file synced to a third-party service - these interactions create data that exists somewhere outside your direct control.
-The terms of service may say it won't be used for training.
-The architecture still creates exposure.
+The terms of service may say it won't be used for training, but the architecture still creates exposure.
 The boundary between "operating the service" and "learning from your usage" is not as clean as most people assume.

 This extends beyond the digital.
 At a previous employer, I was issued a corporate expense card through Float.
 The KYC (Know Your Customer) verification was handled by an external provider who required biometric data.
 There was no alternative verification method, and no opt-out.
 Biometric data was collected by a third-party provider I had no relationship with, simply to reduce a tiny bit of friction for me, and much more so for the finance team.